Wednesday, November 23 - Monday, January 2, All Day

 The holiday season is known for being merry and bright, but it is also known for being the deadliest season when it comes to drunk driving.
 Unfortunately, every holiday season, lives are lost due to impaired drivers.

-According to NHTSA, 11,654 people were killed in motor vehicle crashes in 2020 that involved an alcohol-impaired driver.
-On average, more than 10,000 people were killed each year from 2016 to 2020, and one person was killed in a drunk-driving crash every 45 minutes in 2020.
+According to NHTSA, 4,759 people were killed in December drunk driving crashes from 2018-2022.
+281 drunk driving related deaths occured during Christmas and New Year in 2022.
 This is why we are working together with NHTSA to remind drivers that drunk driving is a matter of life and death.
 Remember: Buzzed Driving Is Drunk Driving.

 If you plan on drinking, plan on not driving.
 Doing so could change your life, not to mention the lives of your passengers, of pedestrians, or of other drivers and passengers nearby.
 If you’re the designated driver, make sure you keep that promise of safety to yourself and your passengers.
 Stay hydrated with water and other non-alcoholic beverages.
 Support other designated drivers, too.
 It can be a long night, but people are counting on you, not to mention the other drivers, passengers, and pedestrians on the streets.
 Take the role of a designated driver seriously — people are relying on you.